The 20 Best Legius Syndrome Doctors Near Me in Baltimore, MD

 English

 Nurse practitioner Shannon Langmead specializes in neurofibromatosis and is the clinic coordinator of the Johns Hopkins Comprehensive Neurofibromatosis (NF) Center.
 She evaluates and manages patients with NF1, NF2 and Schwannomatosis.
 Her special interests include pain management and developing social support networks for patients who have NF.
 Shannon earned bachelor’s degrees in Spanish and nursing from Saint Francis University in Pennsylvania and Villa Julie College in Maryland, and completed her master’s degree in nursing at The Johns Hopkins University School of Nursing.
 She has worked as a bedside nurse in neurology and neurosurgery at The Johns Hopkins Hospital and as a part-time clinical faculty member for The Johns Hopkins University School of Nursing.
 Ms. Langmead is rated as an Experienced provider by MediFind in the treatment of Legius Syndrome.
-Her top areas of expertise are Neurofibromatosis, RASopathies, Neurofibromatosis Type 1 (NF1), and Legius Syndrome.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Neurofibromatosis, RASopathies, Neurofibromatosis Type 1 (NF1), and Legius Syndrome.
+Ms. Langmead is board certified in American Nurses Credentialing Center.

 Baltimore, MD